seatgeek/soulmate/README.markdown

 ### Loading Items

-You can load data into Soulmate by piping items the JSON lines format into `soulmate load`.
+You can load data into Soulmate by piping items in the JSON lines format into `soulmate load TYPE`.

 Here's a sample `venues.json` (one JSON item per line):